diego-andersen/geometry/README.md

 [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting/)
 for those pretty command colors.
 You might also want to look into [base16](https://github.com/chriskempson/base16) to get similar colors.

-**Where do I put my geometry configuration files?**
+**Where do I put my logic configuration files?**

-Well, anywhere in your `.zshrc` file should be fine, **as long as you define variables before geometry is loaded**.
+Well, anywhere in your `.zshrc` file should be fine, **as long as you define variables before logic is loaded**.

 **My tab completion is weird.**

 [Relevant xkcd](http://xkcd.com/1726/)

-This is a [known problem](https://github.com/geometry-zsh/geometry/issues/3#issuecomment-244875921) due to the use of unicode characters.
+This is a [known problem](https://github.com/logic-zsh/logic/issues/3#issuecomment-244875921) due to the use of unicode characters.
 It should be fixed right now.
-If it persists, update geometry and check if the terminal version reported by zsh matches your terminal emulator reported version.
+If it persists, update logic and check if the terminal version reported by zsh matches your terminal emulator reported version.
 Please comment on that thread if any new issues arise.

 **There are too many/few spaces after the symbol or the prompt.**

 You're probably using a different prompt character. zsh has a few issues determining the length of the prompt and while it should work for most cases, changing the symbol to a different character (an example would be:  ☁︎ ) will result in a few extra spaces after the prompt.
-That problem is [documented here](https://github.com/geometry-zsh/geometry/issues/3#issuecomment-245571623) and there is no known fix for it except on a case-by-case basis.
-You can add or remove any extra space through the `prompt_geometry_render` function in `geometry.zsh`.
+That problem is [documented here](https://github.com/logic-zsh/logic/issues/3#issuecomment-245571623) and there is no known fix for it except on a case-by-case basis.
+You can add or remove any extra space through the `prompt_logic_render` function in `logic.zsh`.
 If you find a universal solution, feel free to make a PR for it.

 **The prompt is slow on large repos.**

 This is also a known issue.
-Make sure you have `PROMPT_GEOMETRY_RPROMPT_ASYNC` set to `true` to avoid long waiting times.
-If the problem persists, our recommendation would be to disable the git time checks by setting `PROMPT_GEOMETRY_GIT_TIME` to `false`.
+Make sure you have `PROMPT_LOGIC_RPROMPT_ASYNC` set to `true` to avoid long waiting times.
+If the problem persists, our recommendation would be to disable the git time checks by setting `PROMPT_LOGIC_GIT_TIME` to `false`.

 **That's a neat font you have there.
 Can I have it?**